 The “Ombu” platform wedge is a perfect example of what craftsmanship can accomplish with humble plant-based material like raffia.
 This lacy upper is a variation on the brand’s last year’s raffia collection.
 Obviously, it worked very well, so they brought it back.
 There is never enough of a good thing.

 You cannot go more minimalist and more charming than that.
 This flat mule sandal is made of jute, with rubber finished sole and leather lining.
-The most beautiful detail about the mule is the four rows of textile mounted mini-tassels made from a faintly purple cotton thread.
+The most beautiful detail about the mule is the frontal (and only) strap.
+The strap consists of four rows of mini-tassels made from a faintly purple cotton thread.
 And that’s about it, except the nude leather lining and the rubber sole.
 Again, it shows how much can be accomplished with very little.

 These simple black crochet mules by Castañer are sparsely, but effectively embellished with an open lacy pattern on the top, wavy finish, and tasseled laces that go through two silver metal eyelets.
 Their austere elegance reminds me of the Spanish mantilla.
 Crochet is back in fashion, especially crochet mesh, and, thanks to a strong trend for unique, artisan pieces, it is here to stay.
 Of course, unique artisan-grade pieces is what Castañer does best.